 Reading and Notes

-- What does it mean to say the Bible is “inerrant”?
+- What does it mean to say that God is personal?

 How to take great notes